dishadas168/Misogyny-in-Reddit--An-Analysis/Reddit Misogynist Posts Analysis/README.md

 **Data Acquisition**

-- Data from following Reddit communities were acquired: AskReddit, relationships, relationship_advice, AmITheAsshole and OffMyChest.
+Data from following Reddit communities were acquired: AskReddit, relationships, relationship_advice, AmITheAsshole and OffMyChest.
-- Used a Reddit Search Application, Pushshift.io, to mine the posts from five subreddits and chose the top 1000
+Reddit Search Application, Pushshift.io, was used to mine the posts from five subreddits and the top 1000 posts were chosen.
-- Mined comments under posts using Reddit’s API The Python Reddit Wrapper(PRAW)
+Mined comments under posts using Reddit’s API The Python Reddit Wrapper(PRAW).

 **Data Properties**